nmanis/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/webview2-unity-plugin.md

 Changes the size of the WebView2 control and the `Texture`.
 For details, see the underlying [CoreWebView2Controller.Bounds Property](/dotnet/api/microsoft.web.webview2.core.corewebview2controller.bounds).

-Note that the rendered dimensions of the `IWebView` instance in the Unity scene are controlled by the `GameObject`.
+The rendered dimensions of the `IWebView` instance in the Unity scene are controlled by the `GameObject`.

 ##### Example